-CHAPTER 18 - HOUSING OF JUVENILES
+CHAPTER 19 - HOUSING OF JUVENILES

-- (18.01) (a) When a juvenile has been transferred for prosecution as an adult by direct file, waiver or grand jury indictment or is wanted by another jurisdiction for prosecution as an adult, the juvenile shall be housed separately from adult inmates to prohibit the juvenile from having regular contact with incarcerated adults, including inmate workers.
+- 19.1 a.
+When a juvenile has been transferred for prosecution as an adult by direct file, waiver or grand jury indictment or is wanted by another jurisdiction for prosecution as an adult, the juvenile shall be housed separately from adult inmates to prohibit the juvenile from having regular contact with incarcerated adults, including inmate workers.
 "Regular contact" means sight and sound contact.
-Separation of juveniles from adults shall permit no more than haphazard or accidental contact. - (b) The receiving jail or other facility shall contain a separate section for juveniles and shall have an adequate staff to supervise and monitor the juvenile's activities at all times.
-Supervision and monitoring of juveniles shall include physical observation and documented checks by receiving facility correctional officers at intervals not to exceed 10 minutes on an irregular schedule. - (c) Nothing in this paragraph shall prohibit the placing of two or more juveniles in the same cell provided the cell meets the size requirements outlined in Section 16.03- Design Standards. - (d) Under no circumstances shall a juvenile be placed in the same cell with an adult, pursuant to 985.215, Florida State Statutes. - (18.02) Pursuant to the provisions of 985.56, 985.556, and 985.557, Florida State Statutes, juveniles may be housed with adults if all the following conditions exist: - (a) The juvenile has been certified for prosecution as an adult by the courts by direct file, waiver or grand jury indictment; and - (b) The juvenile has been tried as an adult; and - (c) The juvenile has been found to have committed the offense for which he was charged or a lesser included offense; and - (d) The juvenile has been sentenced as an adult.
-However, no juvenile shall be placed in adult housing unless the juvenile's classification is the same as the adults with whom the juvenile is housed. - (18.03) A juvenile who has been found to have committed a criminal offense as an adult and who has received adult sanctions may be housed as an adult on any subsequent admission.
+Separation of juveniles from adults shall permit no more than haphazard or accidental contact. - b.
+The receiving jail or other facility shall contain a separate section for juveniles and shall have an adequate staff to supervise and monitor the juvenile's activities at all times.
+Supervision and monitoring of juveniles shall include physical observation and documented checks by receiving facility correctional officers at intervals not to exceed 10 minutes. - c.
+Nothing in this paragraph shall prohibit the placing of two or more juveniles in the same cell provided the cell meets the size requirements outlined in Section 17.3 Design Standards. - d.
+Under no circumstances shall a juvenile be placed in the same cell with an adult, pursuant to Section 985.215, Florida Statutes. - 19.2 Pursuant to the provisions of Sections 985.56, 985.556, and 985.557, Florida Statutes, juveniles may be housed with adults if all the following conditions exist: - a.
+The juvenile has been certified for prosecution as an adult by the courts by direct file, waiver or grand jury indictment; and - b.
+The juvenile has been tried as an adult; and - c.
+The juvenile has been found to have committed the offense for which he was charged or a lesser included offense; and - d.
+The juvenile has been sentenced as an adult.
+However, no juvenile shall be placed in adult housing unless the juvenile's classification is the same as the adults with whom the juvenile is housed. - 19.3 A juvenile who has been found to have committed a criminal offense as an adult and who has received adult sanctions may be housed as an adult on any subsequent admission.
 However, no juvenile shall be placed in adult housing unless the juvenile's classification is the same as the adults with whom the juvenile is housed.

-CHAPTER 19 - STANDARDS COMMITTEE GUIDELINES
+CHAPTER 20 - STANDARDS COMMITTEE GUIDELINES

-(19.01) Jail Operational Requirements:
+20.1 Jail Operational Requirements: